deejaygraham/intro-to-coding/transcript.md

 One example of the extreme creative side of coding is Sam Aaron, inventor of sonic pi (later), who writes code in nightclubs all over the world.
 His code creates music which he performs live in front club goers who usually can't tell it from a conventional dj.

+Programming is a discovery process where we start off knowing nothing about how to approach a problem, and gradual uncover a solution as we work.
+It's easier than you think and it's also more fun than you think.

+### Code, Code Everywhere

+Software is now part of how the world works and
 The more approachable we feel technology is, the more we play with it, take them apart, tinker with them, the better we a sense of what's possible we have.

-### Code, Code Everywhere

 Technology affects everything, AI in amazon recommendations, credit card fraud, making movies, medical research (data collection, analysis), medical devices (hearing aids), space exploration, home (Nest, Wifi, DVR), Cars (brakes, steering, engine control), iPods and mobiles

+Post Routing, Netflix and Amazon recommendatjions, aeroplanes, cheque processing,financial transactions, cd-players, radio, GPS OS, TIVO, TV, iPod,

+All general purpose computers but in special boxes with specific software that is not easy to change.
+Often designed not to be changeable.
+X-Box is a standard windows pc but with good hard drive, good graphics card. fancy box.

+Aeroplane is a set of networked computers in a really expensive fancy case.

 ### Skills

+Skills for thinking and communicating.
 Social skills, like making a movie - lots of specialised skills coming together with a common objective and working together and communicating.
 Not about working in your bedroom any more (if it ever was).

 Debugging good to confirm you version of reality.
 Often we think we have said one thing, the other person has understood something totally different